 The consequences will follow you for a lifetime.
-They can cost jobs, your driver’s license, and many thousands of dollars.
+They can cost you jobs, your driver’s license, and many thousands of dollars.
 There is no way to get it off of your criminal record.
 It will not be dropped or somehow disappear from your record.
 It will stay with you forever.
-So if a police officer tells you that “it is just a ticket with a few months driver’s license suspension," you tell them you want the best criminal defense and drunk driving attorney in Wisconsin and give us a call.
+So if a police officer tells you “it is just a ticket with a few months driver’s license suspension," tell them you want the best criminal defense and drunk driving attorney in Wisconsin and give us a call.

 Occupational Licenses in Wisconsin

 If you lose your driver’s license due to an OWI conviction, you may be eligible for an occupational license.
-This is a restricted driver’s license issued by the Department of Motor Vehicles allowing you to drive for work and limited other purposes during a restricted time frame.
+This is a restricted driver’s license issued by the Department of Motor Vehicles allowing you to drive for work and other limited purposes during a restricted time frame.
 In order to get this license, you will need to complete the occupational license application and show proof you have SR22 insurance in place.
 For more information on eligibility and applying for your occupational license, contact our experienced attorneys.

 60 Hours of Drive Time per Week

-With an occupational license, you are granted 60 hours of drive time per week, with no more than 12 hours of drive time on a any one day.
+With an occupational license, you are granted 60 hours of drive time per week, with no more than 12 hours of drive time on any one day.
 You are able to divide this time up any way you see fit for your own schedule.
 Each day of the week can have different hours depending on your particular needs.